itfanr/ros2-wiki/Contact.md

 If you'd like to contact us privately (e.g., if your question contains information sensitive to your organization or project), you can email us directly at `ros@osrfoundation.org`.

 ## Troubleshooting
-If you need help with troubleshooting your system, please first check [this Discourse category](http://discourse.ros.org/c/ng-ros) to see if others have come across similar issues, otherwise start a new post of your own.
+If you need help with troubleshooting your system, please first check [ROS Answers](https://answers.ros.org) to see if others have come across similar issues, otherwise ask a new questions on ROS Answers making sure to include at least the `ros2` tag and the rosdistro version you are running, e.g. `ardent`.

 ## Opening issues
 If you identify bugs, you can open an issue to notify the ROS team.